What is orthodontics?

 Will braces interfere with playing sports?

-No. It is recommended, however, that patients protect their smiles by wearing a mouthguard when participating in any sporting activity.
+No. However, it is recommended that patients protect their smiles by wearing a mouthguard when participating in any sporting activity.
 Mouthguards are inexpensive, comfortable, and come in a variety of colors and patterns.

 Will braces interfere with playing musical instruments?